 2. SERVER HOSTING TYPE

-SHARED/COHOST – This type of hosting is entry level both in functionality, customization and price.
+SHARED/COHOST – The Web Hosting Services India says that this type of hosting is entry level both in functionality, customization and price.
 Basically your site is a folder on the server with thousands of other websites.
 Which means you get a standard package, however customization to what you can do is limited.
 On shared/cohosted servers the needs of the many out weigh the needs of the few….
 If one site is generating too much bandwidth or using too much memory, there are automated process that will automatically shutdown your site. (this is where the customer support is important).

 If your website requires functionality (php ini, libraries, codecs etc) outside the hosting packages offered with a shared host it can be a project killer, if they DO NOT have scalability with hardware to a vps or dedicated server a resolution.